 Many of the Rajpipla Rolls-Royce cars still survive around the world.

-(Indra Vikram Singh, erstwhile Prince of Rajpipla and grandson of Maharaja Vijaysinhji, can be contacted on email email@example.com).
+(Indra Vikram Singh, erstwhile Prince of Rajpipla and grandson of Maharaja Vijaysinhji, the last ruler of Rajpipla State, can be contacted on email firstname.lastname@example.org).

 An Austrian Graef & Stift was delivered the Maharadscha of Rajpipla about 90 years ago.
 I am the owner of Graef & Stift type SR4 No. 2909 from july 1925.
 How can I find the number of thr Maharadschas Graef & Stift ?

 Can You please help , I want to buy photos of this automobile , I was told , that the mascot was an elephant instead of the lion .

 It is wonderful to know that you are the owner of Graef & Stift type SR4 No. 2909 from July 1925.
 I do not know the number of the Graef & Stift that my grandfather Maharaja Sir Vijaysinhji of Rajpipla owned, but will try and find out.
 Let me see if I can find a photograph of the car in our family collection.
 All good wishes.